raygun101/MarkupKit/README.md

     <UILabel text="@hello"/>

-By default, MarkupKit will attempt to localize strings by calling `localizedStringForKey:value:table:` on the application's main bundle with a `nil` value for the `table` argument.
-The attribute's value is passed as both the `key` and the `value` arguments, so values that do not have localized versions appear exactly as they are specified in markup.

-For example, assuming that an application does not provide a localized value for "goodbye", the following markup would create an instance of `UILabel` containing the literal text "goodbye":
+If a localized value is not found, the key will be used instead.
+For example, if the application does not provide a localized value for "goodbye", the following markup would create an instance of `UILabel` containing the literal text "goodbye":

     <UILabel text="@goodbye"/>